livecodelife/fareharbor_external_api/README.md

     Method:   company.availabilities_by_date_range({pk: <availability pk>, start_date: '<availability start date>', end_date: '<availability end date>'})

 Returns an array of Availability objects.
 Returns possibly-bookable availabilities for date, or for the range start-date through end-date.
 Note that possibly-bookable availabilities include those for which customers are requested to "call to book".
 Note that 'date', 'start_date', and 'end_date' should be in the format 'YYYY-MM-DD' and passed in a string, while the availability 'pk' should be passed in as an integer.
-When searching for an availability by date, those values must all be passed in through a single hash.
+When searching for an availability by date, these values must all be passed in through a single hash.

 An Availability has the following attributes which can be accessed by calling them as methods: